How the Omicron BA.2 variant pushed the initial boundaries of COVID-19

 newsnodes.com/omicron_tracker/Questzest, CC BY-SA

 Mircea T. Sofonea: The Omicron BA.3 sublineage has been known since November 18, 2021, when it was first sequenced in South Africa—less than a month after BA.1 was detected in Botswana.
-It has 34 mutations in its spike protein (which is also shortened by six amino acids) compared to the initial SARS-CoV-2 reference strain (Wuhan-Hu-1), a number intermediate between the BA.1 (39) and BA.2 (31) sublineages, relative to which it has only a single unique mutation.
+It has 34 mutations in its spike protein (which is also six amino acids shorter) compared to the initial SARS-CoV-2 reference strain (Wuhan-Hu-1), a number that falls between those of the BA.1 (39) and BA.2 (31) sublineages, relative to which it has only one unique mutation.

 Based on these arguments, some authors suggest that BA.3 originated from a recombination between BA.1 and BA.2.

-These two hypotheses would indeed explain the significant accumulation of mutations in this group at the time of its detection: at least 31 in the spike protein alone, more than double that of the Delta variant.
+These two hypotheses would indeed explain the significant accumulation of mutations in this group at the time of its detection: at least 31 in the spike protein alone—more than double that of the Delta variant.

 Opabinia regalis, based on “Structure, Function, and Antigenicity of the SARS-CoV-2 Spike Glycoprotein,” in Cell, CC BY-SA